chef/knife-vcenter/README.md

 Deletes a virtual machine from vSphere.
 If you supply `--purge` the machine will be removed from the Chef Server.

-NOTE: If the node name is different to the host name then the `-N` argument must be specified in conjunction with the `--purge` option
+NOTE: If the node name is different from the hostname then the `-N` argument must be specified in conjunction with the `--purge` option

 ```
 $ knife vcenter vm delete example-01 -N example-01 --purge